commedeschamps/random-user-explorer/README.md

 - Endpoint: `https://newsapi.org/v2/everything`
 - Used to fetch 5 latest news headlines in English related to the user's country.
 - API key is stored in `.env`.

 ---

-## Map Display

-The map uses a Google Maps embed URL built from the user's coordinates (preferred) or address.
-No API key is required for the basic embed.

----